 The Group performed volumetric reserve estimation to determine the reserves of the Maibarara geothermal field.
-As a requirement for project financing, the Group engaged at its own cost the New Zealand firm Sinclair Knight Merz (SKM) in 2011 to undertake a comprehensive third-party technical review of the Maibarara geothermal field.
-This review included analysis of the resource assessment performed in-house by the Group as well as a separate SKM reserve estimation and numerical modeling of the Maibarara reserves.
+As a requirement for project financing, MGI engaged at its own cost the New Zealand firm Sinclair Knight Merz (SKM) in 2011 to undertake a comprehensive third-party technical review of the Maibarara geothermal field.
+This review included analysis of the resource assessment performed in-house by MGI as well as a separate SKM reserve estimation and Monte Carlo simulation of the Maibarara reserves.

-The Group's simulation indicated a mean (P50) proven reserves of 27.8 MW for 25 years.
-In contrast, SKM calculated the P50 reserves at 44 MW.
-At 90% probability (P90), the reserves calculated are 28 MW and 12 MW by SKM and the Group, respectively.
-SKM concluded that the approach taken by the Group is conservative as it limits reservoir thickness to depths where a maximum thickness of 280°C will be encountered although the measured temperature reached as high as 324°C. There is reasonable confidence that the 20 MW (gross) plant development is feasible as the P90 level appears also conservative as with the Group's approach.
-In addition, SKM identified indicated reserves, translating to 10 MW-26 MW in the area south of and outside the current area of development.
+The Group simulation indicated a mean at 50% probability (P50) proven reserves of 27.8 MW for 25 years.
+In contrast, SKM calculated the ₱50 reserves at 44 MW.
+At 90% probability (P90), the reserves calculated are 28 MW and 12 MW by SKM and MGI, respectively.
+SKM concluded that the approach taken by MGI is conservative as it limits reservoir thickness to depths where a maximum thickness of 280°C will be encountered although the measured temperature reached as high as 324°C. There has been a reasonable confidence that the 20 MW (gross) plant development is feasible as the P90 level appears also conservative as with MGI's approach.

-Also, there is a likely geothermal potential south of the proven area where two old wells were drilled and encountered high fluid temperatures (T $\sim 300^{\circ}$ C).
-MGI identified the southern block as a probable reserve area.
+Also, there is a likely geothermal potential south of the proven area where two old wells were drilled and encountered high fluid temperatures ($T \sim 300^{\circ}$ C).
+The Group identified the southern block as a probable reserve area.
 SKM in 2011 suggested that the southern block can be classified as Indicated Resource based on the Australian Code as high temperatures have been intersected by the two wells.
-SKM estimated that the stored heat in the Southern Block has a resource potential equivalent to 12 MW for a project life of 25 years.
+SKM estimated that the stored heat in the Southern Block has a resource potential equivalent to 10-16 MW (P90 and P50, respectively) for a project life of 25 years.

-An updated reserves estimation using the stored-heat calculation was made in 2015 by the Group as a result of reservoir and production performance and the 2014 drilling campaign.
+An updated reserves estimation using the stored-heat calculation was made in 2015 by MGI as a result of reservoir and production performance and the 2014 drilling campaign.
 The 2014 drilling proved that the current resource area can produce around 33.1 MW, more than enough to meet the steam requirement of the existing 20 MW power plant plus the 12 MW expansion power plant.
-Using Monte Carlo simulation to estimate the reserves, the proven resource area has an 80% probability of delivering between 18.1 MW to 50.9 MW over a 25-year operating period.
+Using the Monte Carlo simulation to estimate the reserves, the proven resource area has an 80% probability of delivering between 18.1 MW to 50.9 MW over a 25-year operating period.
 This Monte Carlo simulation also showed that the expected mean reserve for the proven resource area is 30.4 MW for 25 years.

 The Group engaged a U.S. firm Geothermal Science, Inc. (GSI) in 2015 to perform a third-party technical appraisal of the resource for the planned 12 MW expansion.
 This third-party review was also made as a requirement for the project financing of MGPP-2 or M2.
 GSI adopted the technique from the US Geological Survey Circular 790 in making the probabilistic calculation of the geothermal reserves at Maibarara.
-Based on this approach, GSI estimates that Maibarara has a minimum or proven reserves of 40.2 MW, P90 for 25 years plant life and Most Likely Reserve of 61.6 MW, P50 for 25 years of plant life.
+Based on this approach, GSI estimated that Maibarara has a minimum or proven reserves of 40.2 MW, P90 for 25 years plant life and Most Likely Reserve of 61.6 MW, P50 for 25 years of plant life.